Quuxplusone/blog/_posts/2022-03-30-wine-limericks.md

 > Gave first prize this season to our son.
 > His key to success?
 > He says, "Well, I guess
-> The other guy entered a warse 'un."
+> The other guy entered a warse ’un."

 In actual fact none of us won first prize, but the following limerick got an honorable mention in the